-- The choice of a beta-blocker for a specific patient will depend on several factors.
-In addition to considering the clinical trial data and FDA-approved indications, patient diagnoses and comorbidities should be considered when selecting a product; for example: - Beta-blockers are best avoided in patients with asthma and chronic obstructive pulmonary disease; however if no suitable alternatives exist, a beta1-selective agent is preferred. - For patients with heart failure, bisoprolol, carvedilol, or sustained release metoprolol should be considered as these have demonstrated a reduction in mortality; although some guidelines recommend nebivolol as an option in certain heart failure patients (Ponikowski et al 2016, Rosendorff et al 2015). - For patients with hepatic or renal disease, drugs that are not hepatically or renally eliminated, respectively, are preferred. - For patients receiving concomitant therapy with a CYP2D6 inhibitor, beta-blockers that are not CYP2D6 substrates are preferred (Clinical Pharmacology 2018). - For patients with hypertension and acute coronary syndrome, initial therapy should include a short-acting beta1selective beta blocker without ISA (metoprolol tartrate or bisoprolol) (Rosendorff et al 2015). - Most beta-blockers are available generically, including those that are recognized as effective for providing a mortality benefit in patients with heart failure (Drugs@FDA 2018, Yancy et al 2013, Yancy et al 2017).
-Available generic products will provide ample options for the majority of patients and clinical situations. - The beta blocker/diuretic combination products are FDA-approved for the treatment of hypertension and are wellestablished for this indication. - The beta blocker/diuretic combinations are more effective compared to placebo and compared to the individual components given alone.
-There are currently no head-to-head trials comparing the various combination products to one another or any trials to demonstrate differences in clinical outcomes when the drug components are administered as separate agents concurrently versus the fixed-dose combination products. - Many patients with hypertension require more than 1 antihypertensive medication to achieve BP goals.
-Little guidance on the use of fixed-dose combination products is available within treatment guidelines; however, they are recognized as having the ability to simplify treatment regimens and to improve adherence (Mancia et al 2013). - Hypertension guidelines recommend combination therapy as a treatment option in patients who have BP that is not at goal (James et al 2014, Mancia et al 2013, Weber et al 2014). - Most guidelines agree that beta-blockers are of particular value for hypertensive patients with certain co-morbid diseases, such as heart failure, post-MI, angina pectoris, coronary artery disease, and ventricular dysfunction (Go et al 2014, Mancia et al 2013, Rosendorff et al 2015, Weber et al 2014).
+- For patients with HF, bisoprolol, carvedilol, or metoprolol extended release should be considered as these have demonstrated a reduction in mortality; some guidelines recommend nebivolol as an option in certain HF patients (Ponikowski et al 2016, Rosendorff et al 2015). - For patients with hepatic or renal disease, drugs that are not hepatically or renally eliminated, respectively, are preferred. - For patients receiving concomitant therapy with a cytochrome (CYP) 2D6 inhibitor, beta-blockers that are not CYP2D6 substrates are preferred (Clinical Pharmacology 2020). - For patients with HTN and acute coronary syndrome, initial therapy should include a short-acting beta1-selective betablocker without ISA (metoprolol tartrate or bisoprolol) (Rosendorff et al 2015). - Most beta-blockers are available generically, including those that are recognized as effective for providing a mortality benefit in patients with HF (Drugs@FDA 2020, Yancy et al 2013, Yancy et al 2017).
+Available generic products will provide ample options for the majority of patients and clinical situations. - The beta-blocker/diuretic combination products are FDA-approved for the treatment of HTN and are well-established for this indication. - The beta-blocker/diuretic combinations are more effective compared to placebo and compared to the individual components given alone.
+There are currently no head-to-head trials comparing the various combination products to one another or any trials to demonstrate differences in clinical outcomes when the drug components are administered as separate agents concurrently versus the fixed-dose combination products. - Many patients with HTN require more than 1 antihypertensive medication to achieve BP goals.
+Little guidance on the use of fixed-dose combination products is available within treatment guidelines; however, they are recognized as having the ability to simplify treatment regimens and to improve adherence (Mancia et al 2013). - HTN guidelines recommend combination therapy as a treatment option in patients who have BP that is not at goal with monotherapy (James et al 2014, Mancia et al 2013, Weber et al 2014). - Most guidelines agree that beta-blockers are of particular value for hypertensive patients with certain co-morbid diseases, such as HF, post-MI, angina pectoris, coronary artery disease, and ventricular dysfunction (Go et al 2014, Mancia et al 2013, Rosendorff et al 2015, Weber et al 2014).
 Other guidelines recommend beta-blockers for atrial fibrillation and diabetes (Go et al 2014, Mancia et al 2013).
-Diuretics also offer benefits in terms of diseases associated with edema, such as heart failure (Go et al 2014, Mancia et al 2013, Weber et al 2014).
+Diuretics also offer benefits in terms of diseases associated with edema, such as HF (Go et al 2014, Mancia et al 2013, Weber et al 2014).
 However, caution should be exercised as some guidelines do not recommend the use of beta-blockers in combination with a diuretic in patients at risk for diabetes as they have adverse effects associated with glucose metabolism (Weber et al 2014).